-So one of the things you want to make sure that you have as well, not just good video, but you also want to have good audio, and this is the microphone that I used attached to my Mevo or even attached to my Mac when I'm doing video presentations like this.
-It's from Blue, and it's called the Snowball.
-It's a USB microphone.
-It's a great little microphone.
-It's $50.
+So one of the things you want to make sure that you have as well, is not just good video, but you also want to have good audio, and this is the microphone that I used attached to my Mevo or even attached to my Mac when I’m doing video presentations like this.
+It’s from Blue, and it’s called the Snowball.
+It’s a USB microphone.
+It’s a great little microphone.
+It’s $50.
 You can get it at Best Buy.
 You can get it online.
-It plugs right into your PC or Mac, uses USB cable, it's awesome.
+It plugs right into your PC or Mac and uses a USB cable, it’s awesome.
 Use it.
 Get yourself a microphone.
 Better audio quality will help your viewers to want to watch your video.

-So maybe you don't want to spend extra money.
+So maybe you don’t want to spend extra money.
 Well, the good news is smartphones have become very good.
-They're great for shooting YouTube videos.
-They're great for shooting other types of videos.
+They’re great for shooting YouTube videos.
+They’re great for shooting other types of videos.
 Heck, you can even use these to shoot real movies.
-I mean, that's how good the cameras are on smartphones now.
+I mean, that’s how good the cameras are on smartphones now.
 One thing I recommend is you get a tripod.
-You need a tripod for any camera you're using.
-You want to make sure that your video shot is still, it's focused and it's very clear, and don't just settle for a cheap tripod.
-You know?
+You need a tripod for any camera you’re using.
+You want to make sure that your video shot is still, it’s focused and it’s very clear, and don’t just settle for a cheap tripod.
 Make sure that you invest in a good tripod that is going to hold that shot the way that you want it to and make it look awesome.